Estimated Read Time: 14 minutes

 That level of familiarity can be worth the hassle of learning how to use your next leased vehicle, or the uncertainty of liking your next vehicle at all.

 And let’s be honest, starting over isn’t always appealing.
 Shopping for a new car can be stressful.
 Dealerships can be pushy.
 Inventories can be limited.
-And new-car markups can be painful.
+And

 Buying out your lease offers something rare in car ownership: predictability.